Tony Luetkemeyer: Legislation

 At the start of the 2022 legislative session, Luetkemeyer filed Senate Bill 678 and companion Senate Joint Resolution 38 in response to attempts by Kansas City's mayor and city council to strip over $42M from the Kansas City Police Department's budget.
-A Missouri court later ruled the city's attempt unlawful.
-SB 678 increased the minimum funding required for the KCPD up from 20% to 25% of the city's general revenue.
+A Missouri trial court later ruled the city's attempt unlawful.
+SB 678 increased the minimum funding required by the city for the KCPD from 20% to 25% of the city's general revenue.
 Governor Mike Parson signed SB 678 into law at KCPD Headquarters on June 27, 2022.

-SJR 38 was placed on the November General Election ballot as Amendment 4, which provided an exception in the Missouri Constitution to a prohibition on the legislature mandating increased funding for services by local government.
-On November 8, 2022, Amendment 4 passed overwhelming with more than 63% of Missourians voting in favor.
+SJR 38 was placed on the 2022 November general election ballot as Amendment 4, which provided an exception in the Missouri Constitution to a prohibition on the legislature mandating increased funding for services by local government.
+On November 8, 2022, Amendment 4 passed overwhelmingly, with more than 63% of Missourians voting in favor.
+After the election, Kansas City Mayor Quinton Lucas filed suit in the Supreme Court of Missouri challenging the election results, based on the accuracy of the fiscal note drafted by State Auditor Nicole Galloway that accompanied the ballot question.
+Ultimately, the Supreme Court ordered a new election.
+In the August 2024 primary, Missouri voters again approved Amendment 4 by a margin of 51.2% to 48.8%.
+The measure passed by a wider margin in the Kansas City metropolitan area.